rvanwhy/rvanwhy.github.io/02-about.md

 University Graduate Student Seminar (NUGSS) as well as the Northwestern Graduate Student Symplectic Geometry Seminar.
 I gave a talk on Milnor's
 Fibration Theorem for NUGSS.

-<p> In the fall of 2020, I will be the TA for two courses on Linear Algebra.
+<p> In the fall of 2020, I was the TA for two courses on Linear Algebra.

 <p> In the summer of 2020, I attended the <a href="https://cmsa.fas.harvard.edu/2020-big-data-conference/">Harvard CSMA Big Data Conference</a>.
 I also attended the <a href="https://wp.math.berkeley.edu/pacificrim2020/titles-abstracts/">Eighth Pacific Rim Conference in Mathematics</a>.
 I participated in the <a href="https://math.mit.edu/~maggiehm/gtgaps_calendar">GTGAPS Seminar</a> and attended <a href="https://dzackgarza.com/GOATS/2020/June/">GOATS 2</a>.
 I mentored two students for the inaugural University of Chicago Virtual REU.
 You can read their papers <a href="http://math.uchicago.edu/~may/REU2020/">here</a> and <a href="http://math.uchicago.edu/~may/REU2020/">here</a>.

 <p>In the spring of 2020, I participated in and gave lectures for the <a href="https://www.math.ucla.edu/~archristian/seminars/s20/">UCLA Student Seminar on Flexibility in Contact Topology</a>.
 I also attended the <a href="https://researchseminars.org/seminar/WHSymplectic">Western Hemisphere Virtual Symplectic Seminar</a>.

-<p> In the winter of 2019, Max Olander (Northwestern) and I read some <a href="http://library.msri.org/books/Book31/files/ball.pdf">notes</a> and
+<p> In the winter of 2019, I mentored Max Olander (Northwestern) through the Northwestern University Directed Reading Program (DRP).
+Max and I read <a href="http://library.msri.org/books/Book31/files/ball.pdf">some notes</a> and
 <a href="https://web.stanford.edu/~boyd/cvxbook/">a book</a> on convex geometry.
-I organized a broad-audience seminar on Geometry called
+I organized a broad-audience
-Geometry for All.
+seminar on Geometry called "Geometry for All".
 I was also the TA for a course on Complex Analysis and a course on Linear Algebra.

 <p> In the fall of 2019, I was a visiting graduate student at the Institute for Advanced Study.
 I also gave several lectures on Weinstein Manifolds for the Topics in Geometry course at Northwestern University.
 Finally, I completed my qualifying exam for PhD candidacy.
 The topic of my examination was <a href="https://projecteuclid.org/euclid.jdg/1214459407"> Donaldson's divisor theorem.</a>